johnboiles/obs-mac-virtualcam/README.md

 ## Discussion / Support

+If you are using the version the virtual camera that comes shipped with OBS Studio 26.1, the official place for questions is the `#macos-support` channel in the [OBS Studio Discord](https://discord.gg/obsproject).
-The official place for discussion and chat related to this plugin is in the `#plugins-and-tools` channel in the [OBS Studio Discord](https://discord.gg/obsproject).
+If you are still using this plugin, the official place for discussion and chat is in the `#plugins-and-tools` channel in the [OBS Studio Discord](https://discord.gg/obsproject).
 For questions or troubleshooting, ping @gxalpha#3486 and attach the OBS log, screenshots, and/or crash logs (from Console.app).

 ## Reporting Issues / Bugs / Improvements

 > 🚀 Wonder How to contribute?
 Have look at our [notes for contributors](https://github.com/johnboiles/obs-mac-virtualcam/wiki/Contributing).
 There are ways non-technical or minimally-technical folks can contribute too!

-This plugin is still very much a work in progress.
+This plugin is now archived.
 If you are having an issue there's a good chance someone has already run into the same thing.
 Please search through the [issues](https://github.com/johnboiles/obs-mac-virtualcam/issues) before reporting a new one.

-Also, make sure you're running the most recent version of OBS.
-We're only officially supporting the most recent version of OBS at any given time.
+If you are using the version the virtual camera that comes shipped with OBS Studio 26.1, also see the issues on the [OBS Studio GitHub](https://github.com/obsproject/obs-studio/issues) and create new issues there.

 If you still believe you have found an unreported issue related to this plugin, please open an issue!
 When you do, include any relevant terminal log, Console.app log, crash log, screen recording and/or screenshots.
 The more information you can provide, the better!